Skip to Content

 1. Install Gitea

-cat <<EOF | helm upgrade gitea gitea-charts/gitea --install --create-namespace -n gitea --version 12.0.0 -f - gitea: config: APP_NAME: "Gitea" repository: ROOT: "~/gitea-repositories" repository.pull-request: WORK_IN_PROGRESS_PREFIXES: "WIP:,[WIP]:" ingress: enabled: true className: internal-nginx annotations: cert-manager.io/cluster-issuer: letsencrypt-cloudflare hosts: - host: git.int.yourcompany.com ## CHANGEME! paths: - path: / tls: - hosts: - git.int.yourcompany.com ## CHANGEME! secretName: git.int.yourcompany.com-tls ## CHANGEME! persistence: enabled: true # https://github.com/hetznercloud/csi-driver/blob/main/docs/kubernetes/README.md#getting-started storageClass: hcloud-volumes accessModes: - ReadWriteOnce postgresql: enabled: true postgresql-ha: enabled: false memcached: enabled: false EOF
+cat <<EOF | helm upgrade gitea gitea-charts/gitea --install --create-namespace -n gitea --version 12.0.0 -f - gitea: config: APP_NAME: "Gitea" repository: ROOT: "~/gitea-repositories" repository.pull-request: WORK_IN_PROGRESS_PREFIXES: "WIP:,[WIP]:" ingress: enabled: true className: internal-nginx annotations: cert-manager.io/cluster-issuer: letsencrypt-cloudflare nginx.ingress.kubernetes.io/proxy-body-size: "1024m" # upload size limit nginx.ingress.kubernetes.io/client_max_body_size: "100m" # maximum allowed size of the client request body hosts: - host: git.int.yourcompany.com ## CHANGEME! paths: - path: / tls: - hosts: - git.int.yourcompany.com ## CHANGEME! secretName: yourcompany.com-tls ## CHANGEME! # Storage persistence: enabled: true storageClass: hcloud-volumes size: 50Gi # DB postgresql: enabled: true primary: persistence: storageClass: hcloud-volumes size: 15Gi postgresql-ha: enabled: false valkey-cluster: enabled: true persistence: enabled: true size: 8Gi storageClass: local-path memcached: enabled: false EOF

 1. Login in Gitea, create new account, upload ssh public key, create new repo